supposedly/booksy/spec/d+ds.md

       3rd byte: MAX RENEWALS
            The maximum amount of due-date renewals afforded to this role.
            Can also customize per media category.
+      4th byte: MAX HOLDS
+           The maximum amount of holds this role is allowed to use.
       *__Further bytes are reserved for future use.__*
       __Ergo:__ A value of ???, binary [00000011 00000001], in
       the first three bytes would mean that: